Aaron Judge, Paul Goldschmidt Race Toward Baseball's Triple Crown

-Aaron Judge, Paul Goldschmidt race toward baseball’s Triple Crown originally appeared on NBC Sports Chicago
+Aaron Judge, Paul Goldschmidt race toward baseball’s Triple Crown originally appeared on NBC Sports Washington

 October is quickly approaching and the playoff picture isn’t the only thing on the line around MLB.